 Yes, we know what you're thinking.
 How is Instagram a hookup app?
 It may not specifically be a gay hookup app or even a travel app, nor does it actually help you much during a trip, logistically speaking.
 However, the one thing that Instagram does is inspire your next journey.
 Well before you know where your next trip is going to be, Instagram sits in the palm of your hand providing traveling inspiration to places you might not ever have considered.
 All you need to get inspired is to follow travel-related accounts with amazing photos and before you know it, you’ll be going to places that might not have been on your list before.
 Searching for hashtags like #gaytravel can be a good start to find cool accounts to follow.
 If you start using Instagram before your trip, you can even find guys posting in the location where you plan to visit.
 Of course, Instagram is not designed as a gay dating or hookup app, but it is a good way to connect with locals in advance of your trip and to build a relationship with them in hopes of meeting up when you finally visit the destination.

 misterb&b is an online service and app that allows you to rent short- or long-term spaces and hotels from gay and gay-friendly hosts around the world.
 Think AirBnB for gays! misterb&b has become the #1 gay hotelier in the world with more than a million listings in over 200 countries.
 You can rent a loft in Soho, share a room in Barcelona, a couch in the Castro or a cozy apartment in Le Marais or Chelsea!
 Understanding a city’s gay scene is much more easily done with the help of a local and apartment sharing is one of the best ways to meet someone living in the city who knows the best insider advice.
+Not only can you save money on a place to stay but you can meet a local who will inform you about all the best places to visit.
+And you might make a friend for life!
 It’s important to point out that misterb&b is not designed as a hookup platform or app.
 It is simply a platform to rent a room in a new city you plan to visit.
 However, if you happen to rent a room in an apartment where the host lives, you have the opportunity to get to know that person and possibly spend time together.
 If there happens to be chemistry, you might even end up hooking up.
 But unlike the other apps including here like Grindr, Scruff and Hornet, misterb&b is really focused on travel and not dating and hookups.